Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: A search based approach for causal effect identification

-\begin{lemma} Let $G$ be a semi-Markovian graph and let $\+ Y, \+ X$ and $\+ W$ be disjoint subsets of $\+ V$.
-Then all of the following are true: \begin{itemize} \item[(i)]{If $\+ W = \emptyset$, then rule $1-$ of Table~\ref{tab:rules} cannot be used.} \item[(ii)]{If $\+ W = \emptyset$, then rule $2+$ of Table~\ref{tab:rules} cannot be used.} \item[(iii)]{If $\+ X = \emptyset$, then rule $2-$ of Table~\ref{tab:rules} cannot be used.} \item[(iv)]{If $\+ X = \emptyset$, then rule $3-$ of Table~\ref{tab:rules} cannot be used.} \item[(v)]{If $|\+ Y| = 1$, then rule $4$ of Table~\ref{tab:rules} cannot be used.} \item[(vi)]{If $|\+ Y| = 1$, then rule $5$ of Table~\ref{tab:rules} cannot be used.} \item[(vii)]{If $\+ W = \emptyset$, then rule $6+$ of Table~\ref{tab:rules} cannot be used. } \end{itemize} \end{lemma} \begin{proof} For (i), the set $\+ W$ is empty so the application of rule $1-$ using any subset $\+ Z$ would result in $P(\+ Y \given \doo(\+ X), \+ W \setminus \+ Z) = P(\+ Y \given \doo(\+ X), \+ W)$ which is already identified.
+Additionally, Table~\ref{tab:validsets} lists the termination condition for each rule: if it is satisfied by the current term to be expanded we know that the rule cannot be applied to it.
+The following simple lemma shows that when any of the termination conditions hold, no new distributions can be derived from it using the respective rule, which allows the search to directly proceed to the next rule. \begin{lemma} Let $G$ be a semi-Markovian graph and let $\+ Y, \+ X$ and $\+ W$ be disjoint subsets of $\+ V$.
+Then all of the following are true: \begin{itemize} \item[(i)]{If $\+ W = \emptyset$, then Rule~$1-$ of Table~\ref{tab:rules} cannot be used.} \item[(ii)]{If $\+ W = \emptyset$, then Rule~$2+$ of Table~\ref{tab:rules} cannot be used.} \item[(iii)]{If $\+ X = \emptyset$, then Rule~$2-$ of Table~\ref{tab:rules} cannot be used.} \item[(iv)]{If $\+ X = \emptyset$, then Rule~$3-$ of Table~\ref{tab:rules} cannot be used.} \item[(v)]{If $\lvert\+ Y\rvert = 1$, then Rule~$4$ of Table~\ref{tab:rules} cannot be used.} \item[(vi)]{If $\lvert\+ Y\rvert = 1$, then Rule~$5$ of Table~\ref{tab:rules} cannot be used.} \item[(vii)]{If $\+ W = \emptyset$, then Rule~$6+$ of Table~\ref{tab:rules} cannot be used. } \end{itemize} \end{lemma} \begin{proof} For (i), the set $\+ W$ is empty so the application of Rule~$1-$ using any subset $\+ Z$ would result in $P(\+ Y \mid \doo(\+ X), \+ W \setminus \+ Z) = P(\+ Y \mid \doo(\+ X), \+ W)$ which is already identified.
 For (ii), the set $\+ W$ is empty so no observation can be exchanged for an action using the second rule of do-calculus.
 For (iii), the set $\+ X$ is empty so no action can be exchanged for an observation using the second rule of do-calculus.
-For (iv), the set $\+ X$ is empty so the application of rule $3-$ using any subset $\+ Z$ would result in $P(\+ Y \given \doo(\+ X \setminus \+ Z), \+ W) = P(\+ Y \given \doo(\+ X), \+ W)$ which is already identified.
+For (iv), the set $\+ X$ is empty so the application of Rule~$3-$ using any subset $\+ Z$ would result in $P(\+ Y \mid \doo(\+ X \setminus \+ Z), \+ W) = P(\+ Y \mid \doo(\+ X), \+ W)$ which is already identified.
 For (v) and (vi), the set $\+ Y$ only has a single vertex, so it cannot have a non-empty subset.
 For (vii), the set $\+ W$ is empty so no subset $\+ Z \subset \+ W$ can exist for the second input. \end{proof}

-\subsubsection{Rule Necessity}
+\subsubsection{Rule necessity}